 • More than 25 Russian defense companies, including Serov Mechanical Plant, NNPO named after M.V.
 Frunze, and Saransk Instrument-Building Plant

-• Companies from China, Turkey, UAE, and Malaysia that supplied millions of dollars’ worth of goods to Russian sanctioned entities
+• Companies from China, Turkey, UAE, and Malaysia that supplied millions of dollars worth of goods to sanctioned entities in Russian

 • Nearly 30 Russian companies involved in procuring and distributing sanctioned goods, including materials for ZALA drones